Aharonov-Bohm effect in phase space: Aharonov-Bohm effect

 \end{minipage}

 \end{minipage}

 {This figure starts when Fig. \ref{fig:electrico_b} finishes.
-Here it is represented the evolution of the wave package through two conduits which rejoin (with null electric potential).
+Here it is represented the evolution of the wave packet through two conduits which rejoin (with null electric potential).
 In all frames the phase difference is $\pi$ radians since the electric potential is null.
-Therefore, destructive interference of the two components results when the conduits rejoin in frame (d), so the probability of finding the wave package becomes $0$.} \end{minipage} \end{figure*}
+Therefore, destructive interference of the two components results when the conduits rejoin in frame (d), so the probability of finding the wave packet becomes $0$.} \end{minipage} \end{figure*}